Mark Edmundson: Literature Against Philosophy: Plato to Derrida

+Writing about Education

+The Age of Guilt: The Super-Ego in the Online World

+The Age of Guilt: The Super-Ego in the Online World (2023) is "an opportunity for readers/scholars to view Freud's theory in a modern context and understand how it applies in today's culture.
+The connections between Freudian scholarship and modern-day culture may offer readers new to the discipline a fascinating experience of cultural criticism."
+Michael S. Roth, in The Washington Post, writes that Edmundson "is an engaging writer, whether he is describing Freud as heroic ideal, football, reading, teaching or, as part of his discussion in this latest volume, the politics of his students.
+His tone is friendly yet incisive, more conversational than academic."
+The Age of Guilt was shortlisted for the 2024 Christian Gauss Award by the Phi Beta Kappa Society.

 Self and Soul: A Defense of Ideals

 In Self and Soul: A Defense of Ideals (2015) Edmundson writes, "The profound stories about heroes and saints are passing from our minds."
 Michael Dirda of The Washington Post describes the book as "an impassioned critique of Western society, a relentless assault on contemporary complacency, shallowness, competitiveness and self-regard."
 Dirda notes that "Edmundson devotes the first half of 'Self and Soul' to several ancient exemplars of courage, compassion and contemplation, to those who, rejecting a safe and secure passage through life, consecrated themselves to some greater task."